quack79/ngx_brotli/README.md

-# Can be run in post-upgrade by creating "/etc/apt/apt.conf.d/100-nginx-post-update"
+## Are you running NGINX and want to add Brotli compression?

+With this script, that has been modified and updated to work with latest Brotli versions, you can make dynamic Brotli modules which upgrade whenever NGINX does.

+To run mkbrotli in post-upgrade:

+`nano /etc/apt/apt.conf.d/100-nginx-post-upgrade`

+And paste in the following:

 > DPkg::Post-Invoke {"/home/user/mkbrotli"; };

-# Modified and updated to work with newest Brotli versions, and only runs if NGINX has been updated